hazelcast/hazelcast-jet/site/docs/api/sources-sinks.md

 #### Source fault tolerance

-The source connector is fault-tolerant with exactly-once guarantee (except for non-durable topic consumer).
-The fault tolerance is achieved by acknowledging the consumed messages only after they were fully processed by the downstream stages.
+The source connector is fault-tolerant with the exactly-once guarantee (except for the non-durable topic consumer).
+Fault tolerance is achieved by acknowledging the consumed messages only after they were fully processed by the downstream stages.
 Acknowledging is done once per snapshot, you need to enable the processing guarantee in the `JobConfig`.

-In exactly-once mode the processor saves IDs of the messages processed since the last snapshot into the snapshotted state.
+In the exactly-once mode the processor saves the IDs of the messages processed since the last snapshot into the snapshotted state.
 Therefore this mode will not work if your messages don't have the JMS Message ID set (it is an optional feature of JMS).
-In this case you need to set `messageIdFn` on the builder to extract message ID from the payload.
-If you don't have a message ID to use, you must reduce the source guarantee to
+In this case you need to set `messageIdFn` on the builder to extract the message ID from the payload.
-at-least-once:
+If you don't have a message ID to use, you must reduce the source guarantee to at-least-once:

 ```java
 p.readFrom(Sources.jmsTopicBuilder(...)